blongearet/angular-course/Challenges/README.md

 ## 02 - TypeScript

-Challenge can be found in a separated github repository [blongearet/angular-course-typescript](https://github.com/blongearet/angular-course-typescript)
+:octocat: Challenge can be found in a separated github repository [blongearet/angular-course-typescript](https://github.com/blongearet/angular-course-typescript)

 Take a look at the slides and use Internet wonderful search engine to do all the exercices.